mandiant/capa/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for capa

 ---

 <!--

-Have you read Capa's Code of Conduct?
+Have you read capa's Code of Conduct?
 By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/fireeye/capa/blob/master/CODE_OF_CONDUCT.md
 -->

 ## Summary